-- A Japanese font is a tuple of a "real" font, a Japanese font metric (JFM, for short). - In pTEX, a line break after Japanese character is ignored (and doesn't yield a space), since line breaks (in source files) are permitted almost everywhere in Japanese texts.
-However, LuaTEX-ja doesn't have this function completely, because of a specification of LuaTEX. - The insertion process of glues/kerns between two Japanese characters and between a Japanese character and other characters (we refer glues/kerns of both kinds as JAglue) is rewritten from scratch. - As LuaTEX's internal ligature handling is "node-based" (e.g., of{}fice doesn't prevent ligatures), the insertion process of JAglue is now "node-based". - Furthermore, nodes between two characters which have no effects in line break (e.g., \special node) and kerns from italic correction are ignored in the insertion process. - Caution: due to above two points, many methods which did for the dividing the process of the insertion of JAglue in pIEX are not effective anymore.
+- In pTEX, a line break after Japanese character is ignored (and doesn't yield a space), since line breaks (in source files) are permitted almost everywhere in Japanese texts.
+However, LuaTEX-ja doesn't have this feature completely, because of a specification of LuaTEX.
+For the detail, see Section 13. - The insertion process of glues/kerns between two Japanese characters and between a Japanese character and other characters (we refer glues/kerns of both kinds as JAglue) is rewritten from scratch. - As LuaTEX's internal ligature handling is "node-based" (e.g., of{}fice doesn't prevent ligatures), the insertion process of JAglue is now "node-based". - Furthermore, nodes between two characters which have no effects in line break (e.g., \special node) and kerns from italic correction are ignored in the insertion process.

+Caution: due to above two points, many methods which did for the dividing the process of the insertion of JAglue in pTEX are not effective anymore.
 In concrete terms, the following two methods are not effective anymore: